BlueRiverTech/quanser-openai-driver/README.md

 To compile and run a test
 1. Install the HIL SDK from the [HIL SDK REPO](https://github.com/BlueRiverTech/hil_sdk_linux_x86_64)
-2. Compile the Cython wrapper (requires Cython)
-    - `cd gym_brt/envs/QuanserWrapper && make`
-3. Install gym_qube
+1. Install gym_qube
-    - `cd <installation-directory>/quanser-openai-driver && pip install -e .`
+    - `pip install -e .`
-    - OR `cd <installation-directory>/quanser-openai-driver && pipenv install`
+    - OR `pipenv install`
-4. Run the random agent test
+1. Run the random agent test
     - For the Qube: `python tests/test.py --env AeroPositionEnv --control aero-classic`
     - For the Aero: `python tests/test.py --env QubeFlipUpEnv --control flip-up`

 The `gym-environments` directory contains a Python and OpenAI Gym wrapper around the HIL SDK

+#### Recompiling Cython code:
+This installs the Quanser wrapper by using the pre-compiled C code.
+If you wish to modify the Quanser wrapper (the Cython code) you will need to `cd gym_brt/envs/QuanserWrapper` and then `make` to compile the changed Cython code.
+You will need Cython installed to do this.

 # Usage